nurpax/slimgui/docs/apiref.md

 Short version: ID are hashes of the entire ID stack.
 If you are creating widgets in a loop you most likely want to push a unique identifier (e.g. object pointer, loop index) to uniquely differentiate them.

-You can also use the "Label##foobar" syntax within widget label to distinguish them from each others.
+You can also use the `"Label##foobar"` syntax within widget label to distinguish them from each others.

-In this header file we use the "label"/"name" terminology to denote a string that will be displayed + used as an ID, whereas "str_id" denote a string that is only used as an ID and not normally displayed.
+In this header file we use the `label`/`name` terminology to denote a string that will be displayed + used as an ID, whereas `str_id` denote a string that is only used as an ID and not normally displayed.

 #### Functions
 <div class="raw-html-insert" data-apirefs="push_id, pop_id, get_id"></div>